ZcashFoundation/frost/book/src/tutorial/importing.md

 wishes.
 (Note that fields like `Scalar` and `Element` do have standard byte string encodings; the application can encode those byte strings as it wishes, as well the structure themselves and things like maps and lists.)

-The ZF FROST library supports `serde` in the future, which will make this process simpler.